Nov. 18, 2018

 * * * *

-Interesting factoid: Mayans invented “zero,” too, all on their own (just like the Arabs, who maybe got it from India?).
+Interesting factoid: Mayans invented “zero,” too, independently, all on their own.
+(Just like the Arabs, who maybe got it from India?).

-I realize “zero” is a tool.
-Somehow the cardinal numbers were already there as preexistent facts, discovered by us; but zero is different; it’s man-made.
-It’s a gadget, human-fashioned, with uses — like a pry-bar or a wheel.
+I realize “zero” is a tool and an artificial contrivance.
+Somehow the cardinal numbers were already there as preexistent facts discovered by us.
+But zero is different; it’s man-made.
+It’s a gadget, human-fashioned, with uses — like any pry-bar or wheel.
 Zero’s nothingness isn’t something we see.
 Or experience.
 We had to invent a certain “nothingness” – or invent, at least, a little oval to hermetically contain a safe dose of nothingness, to serve as a tool in our thinking.
 In our thinking about the unthinkable.
 (But then, come to think of it, everything is unthinkable.)